01 - January 20: Introduction: Why is ethics important for science? -

 - Homework - think about answers to the following questions:

-Scan: Office of Naval Research Faculty Sabbaticals (link), UC e-mail (txt)
+Scan: Office of Naval Research Faculty Sabbaticals (pdf), UC e-mail (txt)

 Writer Michael Atiyah states that scientists such as Edward Teller encourage the arms race by "constantly developing more advanced technology".
 Who is Edward Teller?
 What impact did he have on the scientific research at the University of California?
 As you read about him, think about the types of ethical dilemmas he may have thought about and the ways in which he acted.
 Do you agree with the Atiyah statement?
 What codes of ethics are applicable?